dustinpfister/blog_posts/_posts/threejs-clock.md

 ### 1.1 - There are some client side javaScript features you should be aware of.

 The use of the THREE.Clock class can be used with, or as a replacement for the built in javaScript Date object when it comes to setting up an animation loop with function.
 This kind of function is something that deserves a post on its own when it comes to how to go about making such a loop outside of threejs when it comes to native javaScript features.
-In fact I have wrote a few posts on this sort of thing when it comes to the use of the setTimeout method, and requestAnaimationFrame.
+In fact I have wrote a few posts on this sort of thing when it comes to the use of the [setTimeout method](/2018/12/06/js-settimeout/), and [requestAnaimationFrame](/2018/03/13/js-request-animation-frame/) methods that are typically used to cerate main application update loops.

 ### 1.2 - Version Numbers matter with threejs